Vinylon: 1961: Vinylon City, Hungnam

 In the early stages of North Korea's history, the government under Kim Il Sung and the official "Juche" (self-reliance) ideology promoted the idea that the only way to reach the goal of economic independence was through heavy machine industry.
 The manufacturing of vinylon was therefore taken as a step towards developing North Korea as a modern industrial state.
 With such an appeal to nationalism, the North Korean government mobilized its citizens for constructing and supporting a new vinylon factory, called Vinylon City.

 In 1961, Vinylon City, the factory compound for producing vinylon, was built in the northeastern industrial city of Hungnam.
-The construction of the factory took fourteen months, which was quite fast considering that fifty buildings made up Vinylon City.
+The construction of the factory (which has fifty buildings) took fourteen months.
 Vinylon City had a total floor space of 130,000 m2, 15,000 production machines, 1,700 container tanks, and 500 km of piping.
 The tallest building in Vinylon City, measuring 32 m in height with a 40 m smokestack, was the acetic acid shop.
 The spinning shop, which was responsible of creating the vinylon fiber and shipping, was the largest building—160 m long and 117 m wide, with 35,000 m2 floor space.

 Vinylon City became the pride of North Korea, being touted as having been built without foreign assistance.
 The success of Vinylon City demonstrated independence from the Soviet Union and China and appeared to reflect the Juche ideology.
 Even though workers had to complete dangerous tasks and some ultimately lost their lives for the sake of demonstrating the country's capabilities, vinylon thus served as a reinforcement of the party's ideological command and the Kim family's rule.

 The city began with a goal of producing enough fiber to supply the entire country with clothing, shoes, and other necessities, a goal that appears to have been met for several decades.
 The fiber produced from Vinylon City was considered so important that during the annual commemoration of Kim Il-sung's birthday, the people were given gifts of vinylon clothing.
 The factory is said to have hit a production ceiling in 1973.
 A second complex was planned in 1983 but never built.